In Minnesota, suburban mayor is thrust into policing debate - WTMJ

 “There is a huge importance to having a significant number of your officers living in the community where they serve,” he said.

-The racial gapin not uncommon in suburban police departments, but is especially stark in Brooklyn Center, one of a nation’s many rapidly diversifying suburbs.
+The racial gap is not uncommon in suburban police departments, but is especially stark in Brooklyn Center, one of a nation’s many rapidly diversifying suburbs.
 About 45% of the roughly 31,000 residents are white, according to Census figures.
 Minneapolis, meanwhile, is 63% white.

 The city has long drawn families from Minneapolis’ historically Black north side neighborhood.
 But over the past two decades, Brooklyn Center has become home to thousands of immigrants from Laos, Vietnam and West Africa in search of affordable homes, good schools and community.
 Nearly a quarter of its residents are foreign born.